makoji/mj-entertainment/README.md

 ## About the project

 The app is a video streaming service 'clone', simulating an application that could be used to watch selected movies.
-It utilises a pre-trained LLM model provided through Hugging face, available at microsoft/DialoGPT-medium, to provide an AI chatbot interface that can be perform tasks such as suggesting movies or providing additional information about a genre.
+It utilises a pre-trained LLM model provided through Hugging Face, available at microsoft/DialoGPT-medium, to provide an AI chatbot interface that can be perform tasks such as suggesting movies or providing additional information about a genre.
 The app is built primarily using React, Node.js and Python, and uses a MongoDB database to provide log-in functionality.

 ## Getting Started